• news-banner

 UK tax considerations for US persons relocating to the UK

-With overseas travel on the rise, 2023 has seen increasing numbers of US clients exploring relocation to the UK.
+2025 has seen increasing numbers of US clients exploring relocation to the UK.
 The UK remains a competitive place for US persons.
-Particular draws include historically low exchange rates, an attractive tax regime for non-UK domiciled arrivals (for now at least), a leading international financial and business hub located in a convenient geography and time-zone, high quality schools and universities, and diverse visa and housing options.
+Particular draws include historically low exchange rates, a relatively attractive tax regime for US citizens arriving in the UK for the first time (for the first four years of UK residence), a leading international financial and business hub located in a convenient geography and time-zone, high quality schools and universities, and diverse visa and housing options.

 However, at the interface of the US’s citizen-based, and the UK’s residence-based, tax systems, arise a volcano of double-tax and mismatch traps for the unwary.
 In advance of a move, US citizens need expert advice from both sides of the pond and a laser focus to negotiate evolving UK tax complexity and myriad US-UK cross border issues.
 This article touches on some of the many UK tax considerations for US persons moving to the UK, with a focus on buying a UK home.